2020 brings unprecedented opportunities for freemium mobile gaming vendors

 But proceed with caution.
 Maximizing the value of your whales must be handled carefully.
 The use of in-game purchases to earn revenue has often been criticized by some who believe that it can lead to addictive behaviors.
 Nintendo has backed away from mobile gaming because they are wary of the freemium model—but they also have hugely successful products with alternate revenue models, such as the Switch.

 Manage your whales as revenues rise

-Managing your whales is becoming increasingly important as they are spending more and more on mobile games.
-Analysis by GameAnalytics published earlier in 2020 explored how the top 5% of gamers by revenue have increased their in-game spending by over 20% over the past three years.
-It’s likely that this figure will be revised upwards once the data includes the lockdown period throughout Q2 of this year.
+Managing your whales is becoming increasingly important as they spend more and more on mobile games.
+Analysis by GameAnalytics, published in 2020, explored how the top 5% of gamers by revenue increased their in-game spending by over 20% over the past three years.
+Furthermore, this figure will likely be revised once the data includes the lockdown period throughout Q2 of this year.

 Consider implementing VIP support or experience programs.
-Use data to identify key actions and moments where player experience can be stepped up for your whales—with the help of in-game agents acting as peers, or via additional rewards built-in using payment triggers.
-Take a look at some of 5CA’s case studies to see how it can be done.
+Use data to identify key actions and moments where you can step up the player experience—with the help of in-game agents acting as peers or via additional rewards built-in using payment triggers.
+(Take a look at 5CA’s case studies to see how you can do this.)

-As you focus attention on your whales and ensure they are having a great experience, don’t lose sight of the players who are enjoying the game and not spending anything.
-They may not be spending now, but some of them may be your future whales and the game environment is improved by having more players, even if most are not generating revenue.
+As you focus on your whales and ensure they have a great experience, keep sight of the players enjoying the game and not spending anything.
+They may not be spending now, but some may be your future whales, and the game environment is improved by having more players, even if most are not generating revenue.

-Your player experience strategy needs to embrace the whales and make them feel especially loved, but not at the expense of creating a poor experience for everyone else.
-Mobile games are booming and the whales are spending more.
+Your player experience strategy must embrace the whales and make them feel especially loved, but not at the expense of creating a poor experience for everyone else.
+Mobile games are booming, and the whales are spending more.
 It’s time to show that minority of players just how much you value their attention.